-The federal government, agencies, and financial institutions (FIs) have been working diligently to mitigate the impact of the coronavirus on businesses and individuals.
-Last month, federal and state banking regulators eased pressure on coronavirus loan workouts, urging financial institutions to work with their borrowers and members affected by COVID-19, and agreeing that these FIs would not be required to categorize loan modifications made in good faith in response to COVID-19 as troubled debt restructurings (TDRs).
+In 2020, federal and state banking regulators eased pressure on coronavirus loan workouts, urging financial institutions to work with their borrowers and members affected by COVID-19.
+Agencies agreed that these FIs would not be required to categorize as troubled debt restructurings (TDRs) those loan modifications made in good faith in response to COVID-19.